nnazarbee22seecs-afk/Real-time-Fire-Human-Animal-Detection-using-UAV-imagery/docs/meeting_minutes/docs/meeting_minutes/README.md

 ## 3. Project Overview

-The project aims to design and implement a **real-time multi-class detection system** mounted on a **UAV (Unmanned Aerial Vehicle)** to assist in **search and rescue missions**.
+The project aims to design and implement a **real-time detection system** mounted on a **UAV (Unmanned Aerial Vehicle)** to assist in **search and rescue missions**.
 The system will be capable of detecting and classifying multiple object categories (e.g., humans, animals, obstacles, fire/smoke) from aerial imagery or video streams using computer vision and machine learning techniques.
 The solution emphasizes **real-time performance, accuracy, and practical deployment constraints**.

 ---